aishsr/todonotes/README.md

 - `composer test:all` - Run all tests.
 - `composer test:unit` - Run unit tests.
-- `composer test:integration` - Run integration tests.
-- `composer test:path` - Run all tests that are inside a directory.
-    Expects path argument.
-Example: `composer test:path tests/unit`
-- `composer test:filter` - Filter tests.
-Often used to run individual tests.
-    Expects filter argument.
-Example: `composer test:filter MyTest`

 # Make Commands

-We are utilizing a number of Make commands to help with managing our app through Docker.
 For the full list see `Makefile` in the projects root directory.

 ## General Usage